-The Drexel Hill, Pennsylvania native did not allow more than two runs or five hits in any of his nine regular season starts.
-His best start came on August 13, 2017 against the Lancaster Barnstormers where he tossed five shutout, one-hit innings with just one walk and a team-high 10 strikeouts to earn his first win of the year.
+He did not allow more than two runs or five hits in any of his nine regular season starts in 2017, including a 10-strikeout performance over five shutout, one-hit innings on August 13th against the Lancaster Barnstormers.
 His lone loss – which came in his next start on August 19th at Southern Maryland – occurred after he tossed six innings of a seven-inning game without allowing a hit.

 The Georgia College and State University alumnus also enjoyed a solid season for the New Jersey Jackals (Can-Am) in 2014 with a 9-3 record, 2.84 ERA and 115 strikeouts in 117.1 innings pitched.
 That included a Can-Am record 15-strikeout performance on July 12th, 2014 against the Lincoln Saltdogs.